Photo of a snowman on a beach

 What to expect on a Christmas cruise

-I’ve spent a number of Christmases on cruise ships, both as an officer and a passenger.
+I spent a number of Christmases on cruise ships, both as a crew member and a passenger.
 Here are my tried and tested tips on what to remember when planning a cruise over the festive period.

 If you don’t want to fly both ways, consider booking a repositioning cruise, which only requires one flight.
 If you book a fly cruise, flights should be included in the cost of your holiday.
 Other types of Christmas fly cruise destinations include Hawaii, Miami and New York.